UWB-Biocomputing/Graphitti/docs/BGDocs/04_configuration.md

     + **starter_vthresh**: In this particular model, there are endogenously active neurons called 'starter neurons', whose threshold voltage is drawn from this range.
 This range is set low enough that their noise can actually drive them to fire, so that there need not be any input into the neural net.
 You can of course, configure these neurons to be exactly the same as the other ones, but without then coding an input to the net, your net won't do anything.
     + **starter_vreset**: The voltage to which a starter neuron gets reset after firing.

-* **SynapsesParams**: Another node that should be populated - though you'll note in this particular example, we aren't specifying anything about the synapses.
+* **EdgesParams**: Another node that should be populated - though you'll note in this particular example, we aren't specifying anything about the synapses.

 * **ConnectionsParams**: Another node to populate.
 Its parameters are as follows:
     + **GrowthParams**: The growth parameters for this simulation.
 The mathematics behind epsilon, beta, and rho can be found [TODO].
 The targetRate is TODO, and the minRadius, and startRadius should be self-explanatory.